My Productive + Self Loving Morning Routine

 8-9 am BLOG or creative activity of choice

 It doesn’t have to be blogging that you do.
 For me, blogging is a creative outlet and also work, but the kind I enjoy.
 So pushing myself to blog every morning allows me to keep my work flow, helps me battle writer’s block, develops my skills (the more you do anything the better you will become at it) and it builds accountability.
 If I don’t finish today, I know tomorrow I have one more dedicated hour of JUST blogging.
 No phones, no other internet tabs open…. only a blank page, a cup of coffee and good old me with my thoughts.
 But you can do anything.
 It can be baking, painting, dancing….. the choice is yours.

 By now, you should be feeling FABULOUS, energized, empowered, refreshed and ready to tackle your day!

 The idea is that you ease yourself into your busy life, so you can be more productive, focused and so that your energy lasts longer.
 It’s also important to prioritize YOU.
 How often do you plan on working out or a self love goal and end up not accomplishing it because something else “happened”?

 The key is to put these self caring habits at the top of our priorities so we can make sure we are taken care of before we begin the day’s activities and demands.
 You can tweak this routine around, change the times, length of activity etc, but starting your mornings off with some self love, movement and grounding will certainly set you up for a successful day ahead.

 Do you practice any self care routines?
-If so are they in the morning or evening times?
+If so are they in the morning routine or evening times?
 Share some tips for a healthy mind and body while living on the road in the comment section below.